We stared at the Moon from the centre of the Sun: Haroon Mirza Curates the Arts Council Collection

 An Arts Council Collection National Partner Exhibition

-We stared at the Moon from the centre of the Sun, is a new exhibition curated by internationally acclaimed artist Haroon Mirza from the Arts Council Collection, including new works he has made to connect together his selection.
+We stared at the Moon from the centre of the Sun is a new exhibition for Towner curated by internationally acclaimed artist Haroon Mirza with works from the Arts Council Collection, Towner’s Collection and interventions orchestrated by the artist and his studio hrm199.